Skip to main content

 The background color and background image options give you full control over the panel’s appearance.
 Use a background image for a branded visual, or a solid color for a clean, minimal look.

 You can configure legal links that appear in the footer of the login form.
 These links are displayed as a consent line (e.g., “By continuing, you agree to our User Agreement and Privacy Policy”).
-To manage legal links, go to Legal & Terms in Studio settings.
+To manage legal links, go to Legal & Terms in Studio.
 You can add up to 5 links, reorder them via drag-and-drop, and customize each link’s label and URL.

 User Agreement